insqu/sc/UPDATE-unfinished.md

 # Deploying Smart Contracts on the Ethereum testnet Goerli (Update)

 ## Introduction
-This instruction set follows on, and updates the istructions from README.md.
+This instruction set follows on, and updates the instructions from README.md.
 Therefore we assume you will have set up an AWS instance or Ubuntu / linux instance, and are in that environment.

 # Setting up our environment